Skip to content

 Collects Avengers (2012) #1-23, New Avengers (2013) #1-12, Free Comic Book Day 2013: Infinity #1, Infinity #1-6, Infinity: Against The Tide Infinite Comic #1-2, Astonishing Tales: Mojoworld #1-6, Material From Shang-Chi: Master Of Kung Fu (2009) #1.

-Sam Wilson is Captain America
+Sam Wilson: Captain America Reading Order

 Logo Avengers for the Jonathan Hickman's Avengers Reading OrderAvengers: Standoff!
 Steve Rogers, Bucky Barnes, and Sam Wilson find themselves in a standoff with high and very personal stakes.
 And this tense conflict quickly escalates out of control, drawing in several Avengers teams!
 But it all begins in the small town of Pleasant Hill, an idyllic community with friendly neighbors…and a terrible, dark secret.